Manuelbaun/entity_repository/entity_repository/README.md

   Map<Person, Address> p2a;
 }

-/// So, since only the Id of an other entity model will be stored and not the serialized entity it self,
+/// Only the Id of an other entity model will be stored and not the serialized
-/// the mixin will lookup the entities by the ids, only when the fields are accessed. mixin _PersonReferenceLookUp {
+/// entity it self.
+The mixin will perform a lookup by the id (aka reference) only
+/// when the field is accessed. mixin _PersonReferenceLookUp {
   String addressRefs;
   List<String> friendsRefs;